LeakyBucket/google_apps/README.md

 ## What is this?

 This is another GoogleApps API Library.
+It is written for Ruby 1.9.
 I know there is one floating around out there but it is 2 years old and doesn't claim to do more than: users, groups, and calendar.

 The goal here is a library that supports the entire GoogleApps Domain and Applications APIs.